As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Each guide goes into the details you’ll need to fix voice control problems and get the hang of voice assistant troubleshooting.

-Most voice assistant issues come from setup mistakes, network hiccups, or devices that just don’t work together.
+Most voice assistant not working problems come from setup mistakes, Wi-Fi hiccups, or brand incompatibility — often showing up as alexa not responding, siri not working, or google assistant stopped working.
 The good news?
 A few simple steps usually fix things and make your smart home run better.

 Why is my Alexa failing to control my smart lights?